akh62/PP8/README.md

 #### Reflection Questions

 1. **How do you pass a file name to a program using the `-i` and `-o` options?**
+   Ein Dareiname wird direkt hinter der Option angegeben.
+Die option -i übergibt eine Eingabedagei und -o eine Ausgabedatei.
-2. **What are typical use cases for parameters versus flags?
+3. **What are typical use cases for parameters versus flags?
 How do the differ from one another?**
+   Flags werden verwendet, um Funktionen ein- oder auszuschalten.
+Parameter werden genutzt, um zusätzliche Werte wie Zahlen, Texte oder Dateinamen an ein Programm zu übergeben.
+Der Unterschied ist, dass Flags keinen Wert benötigen, während Parameter immer eine zusätzliche Angabe brauchen.

 ---